Overdrivr/DistantIO/README.md

 The master-side API is entirely located in the API/ folder.
 The Model class exposes all the methods you will need to call in your application.
 To avoid coupling from API to UI, the Model class also defines a set of signals, which you can connect to slots in your UI.
 It is using the lightweight python module signalslot (<https://pypi.python.org/pypi/signalslot/0.1.0>).

-To use the API in your project, simply copy API/ folder into your project folder.
-This project is not hosted on PyPi and cannot be installed using pip.
+To use distantio in your project, simply copy distantio folder into your project folder, and add your project folder to the PYTHONPATH.

+This project is *not* hosted on PyPi yet and cannot be installed using pip.
+This might change in a near future now that both master and slave APIs are going closer to be stable.

 ### Slave-side
 #### C implementation